amitxv/PC-Tuning/docs/post-install.md

 7. Open device manager by typing ``devmgmt.msc`` in ``Win+R``

-8. Now you **CAN** disable devices with a yellow icon because these are devices that *actually* have errors and are not due to services being disabled
+8. Now you **CAN** disable devices with a yellow icon because these are devices that genuinely have errors and are not due to services being disabled

 9. Optionally use [DeviceCleanup](https://www.uwe-sieber.de/files/DeviceCleanup.zip) to remove hidden devices